girasquid/LEMUR/README.md

 - Run 'cap deploy:setup'
 - Run 'cap deploy:unicorn_power'
 - Run 'cap deploy:migrations'
-- Ssh to the ip and run: sudo /etc/init.d/nginx restart (pw:WAFFLES123!)
+- Ssh to the ip (ssh deploy@ip) and run: sudo /etc/init.d/nginx restart (pw:WAFFLES123!)
 - Open ip in browser, you should see your site!

 Going forward with changes you'll need to run